-Court records show Florence was subjected to an invasive strip and visual body-cavity search.
-He was then held for six days in the county lockup before being transferred to a Newark correctional facility, where he was subjected to another identical search before being placed in the general prison population.
+Court records show Florence was subjected to what he terms an invasive strip and visual body-cavity search.
+He was then held for nearly a week in the county lockup before being transferred to a Newark correctional facility, where he was subjected to another search before being placed in the general prison population.

 The next day a judge freed Florence, confirming what he had insisted all along, that the fine had been paid.

-They also pointed out that Florence's alleged offense, failure to pay a fine, is not considered a criminal offense in the state and would not normally result in incarceration.
+Florence also points out his alleged offense, failure to pay a fine, is not considered a criminal offense in the state and would not normally result in incarceration.
 His family said their efforts to free Florence were thwarted by repeated bureaucratic run-arounds.

-State officials in their reply drew a distinction between a strip search policy for those initially arrested and for those later entering the general prison population.
-Such "intake" searches are justified, said the state, when applied consistently to every inmate and for proper reasons, including "both health threats and the increasing need to identify gang members upon their entry into the institution."
+State officials draw a distinction between a strip-search policy for those newly admitted and for those later entering the general prison population.
+Such initial searches are justified, said the state, when applied for proper reasons, including potential health threats.

-Federal courts before the September 11, 2001, attacks had been at odds over the constitutionality of strip searches.
+Federal courts since the September 11, 2001, attacks had been at odds over the constitutionality of strip searches.
 The Constitution's Fourth Amendment protects against "unreasonable searches and seizures."

-The Supreme Court in 1979, in what is called the Bell precedent, upheld the kind of search Florence had undergone for those prisoners who had contact visits with outsiders.
+The Supreme Court in 1979, in what is called the Bell precedent, upheld a search similar to the ones Florence had undergone for those prisoners who had contact visits with outsiders.
 Using a balancing test, the justices said the prison's security interest justified intrusion into the inmates' privacy.

 Local jails in New Jersey at the time of Florence's arrest were subject to federal monitors after allegations that minority motorists and their passengers were being unfairly targeted for police stops and arrests.
 Stops of that nature are not at issue in the current appeal.
 Florence, who is African-American, is not alleging any racial discrimination by the state or individual officers.